Olivia Rodrigo discography

-American singer and actress Olivia Rodrigo has released two studio albums, one reissue, four extended plays (EPs), ten singles and eleven music videos.
-She contributed to the soundtrack of High School Musical: The Musical: The Series, releasing ten promotional singles from it, with "All I Want" managing to peak at number 90 on the Billboard Hot 100.
-After signing with Interscope and Geffen Records in 2020, she released her debut single "Drivers License" in January 2021, which propelled her to international fame.
-"Drivers License" debuted at number one in the Billboard Hot 100 in the United States, where it stayed for eight consecutive weeks, and topped the charts in 25 other countries.
-Subsequently, "Drivers License" was certified six times platinum in the US by the Recording Industry Association of America (RIAA), eight times platinum in Canada by the Canadian Recording Industry Association (CRIA), seven times platinum by the Australian Recording Industry Association (ARIA), three times platinum in Norway and Portugal, two times platinum in United Kingdom, Poland, New Zealand and Sweden, and platinum in 10 other countries.
+American singer-songwriter and actress Olivia Rodrigo has released three studio albums, one reissue, five extended plays (EPs), fourteen singles, and thirteen music videos.
+According to the Recording Industry Association of America (RIAA), Rodrigo has sold 37 million digital singles and 4 million albums in the United States.
+She contributed to the soundtrack of High School Musical: The Musical: The Series, releasing ten promotional singles from it, with "All I Want" managing to peak at number 90 on the US Billboard Hot 100.
+After signing with Interscope and Geffen Records in 2020, she released her debut single, "Drivers License", in January 2021, which propelled her to international fame.
+"Drivers License" debuted at number one on the Billboard Hot 100, where it stayed for eight consecutive weeks, and topped the charts in 25 other countries.
+It was certified six-times platinum in the US by the RIAA, eight-times platinum in Canada by Music Canada, seven-times platinum by the Australian Recording Industry Association (ARIA), triple platinum in Norway and Portugal, double platinum in United Kingdom, Poland, New Zealand, and Sweden, and platinum in 10 other countries.

-Rodrigo released her second single "Deja Vu" in April 2021, which peaked at number three on the Billboard Hot 100 and was certified four times platinum in the US and Australia, three times platinum in Canada, and platinum in other five countries.
+Rodrigo released her second single "Deja Vu" in April 2021, which peaked at number three on the Billboard Hot 100 and was certified quadruple platinum in the US and Australia, triple platinum in Canada, and platinum in five other countries.
 She released her third single a month later with "Good 4 U", which also became a commercial success.
-It was her second chart-topper on the Billboard Hot 100, and reached number-one in 23 countries.
-"Good 4 U" was certified six times platinum in the United States, eight times platinum in both Australia and Canada, three times platinum in New Zealand, Portugal, and the UK, and platinum in another four countries.
+It was her second chart-topper on the Billboard Hot 100 and reached number one in 23 countries.
+"Good 4 U" was certified six-times platinum in the United States, eight-times platinum in Australia and Canada, triple platinum in New Zealand, Portugal, and the UK, and platinum in another four countries.